Mariners in the playoffs? That would take a miracle. Here’s what that might look like

 They did that in their final offensive frame Sunday against the Yankees.
 Mitch Haniger led off with a walk, stole second, got to third on Jean Segura’s perfectly placed sacrifice bunt and scored on Robinson Cano’s groundball with Haniger running on contact.
 No hits, but a game-winning run.

-The Mariners scored more runs Sunday with a bottom-of-the-order that included Kristopher Negron, David Freitas and Guillermo Heredia than either of the previous two nights when it was Kyle Seager, Mike Zunino and Dee Gordon.
+The Mariners scored more runs Sunday with a bottom-of-the-order that included Kristopher Negron, David Freitas and Guillermo Heredia than they had scored either of the previous two nights when it was Kyle Seager, Mike Zunino and Dee Gordon.

 And say what you want about the Mariners going from two weeks of holding first place in the American League West this season to where they sit now, but Sunday’s win gave them 79 for the season, which is already more than they had all of last year.